guowilling/SRCarouselView/README.md

 * Only use two UIImageView to achieve infinite carousel.
 * Do not rely on any third-party libraries, use the native API to download images.
-* Support for manually deleting cached carousel images in the sandbox
+* Support for manually deleting cached carousel images in the sandbox.
 * UIPageControl will be displayed on the right If there are descriptions of the contents of the images or displayed on the center.

 ## Show Pictures